Theatre Music

 Canonbury House

-Named after the canons of St. Bartholomew’s who built a manor house here in the 14th Century.
+Canonbury House is named after the canons of St. Bartholomew’s who built a manor house here in the 14th century.

 Canonbury House

-Canonbury House, which was the mansion of the early manor.
+Canonbury House was the mansion of the early manor.
 It was rebuilt by Prior Bolton in 1520 and what remains of the house are some of the most beautiful and ornate plaster ceilings dating from the 16th century.
-Sir John Spencer acquired Canonbury House and surrounding lands in 1570.
+Sir John Spencer acquired Canonbury House and the surrounding lands in 1570.

 Canonbury Tower is the most important example of late Tudor architecture in North London.